This work was done in collaboration with CapMetro.

 CapMetro route walkshed demographics

 Beyond daily transit operations, CapMetro uses FME to tackle complex data integration projects.
-For instance, CapMetro is currently migrating its geospatial platform to the cloud and integrating data into a cloud data warehouse.
-FME simplifies this transition by automating spatial and non-spatial data movement, ensuring minimal disruption and data accuracy throughout the migration process.
+CapMetro is currently migrating its geospatial platform and using FME to move data into Snowflake, the agency’s cloud data warehouse.

 CapMetro also daisy-chains FME workflows to handle interrelated tasks.
 For example, after GTFS data is processed, FME triggers other workflows that manage relationships between stops and routes, calculate transfer paths for pedestrians, and update datasets used by transit apps and public-facing maps.
 These automated workflows reduce manual input, increase accuracy, and ensure that data is always up to date.